fobnail/docs/docs/fobnail-api.md

 Client **must** sign RIM with AIK (see [Data signing](#data-signing) section below).

-Fobnail Token verifies RIM signature and format, if signature verification fails **4.03** is returned, if RIM has invalid format **4.00** is returned.
+Fobnail Token verifies RIM signature and format.
+If signature verification fails, **4.03** is returned.
+If RIM has an invalid format, **4.00** is returned.
 On success **2.01** or **2.04** is returned.
-On the first successful call **2.01** is returned (`Location-Path` must not be present), on subsequent calls **2.04** is returned to signify that the previous RIM has been replaced with the new RIM.
+On the first successful call, **2.01** is returned (`Location-Path` must not be present); on subsequent calls, **2.04** is returned to signify that the previous RIM has been replaced with the new RIM.

 #### /admin/provision/{id}

 POST request to this endpoint results in writing data attached to the Provisioning Context into persistent storage.
-Currently, this request does not contain any data and payload **must** be empty or **4.00** response will be returned.
+Currently, this request does not contain any data, and payload **must** be empty or **4.00** response will be returned.

 Fobnail Token verifies whether all required data has been provided (metadata and RIM is mandatory).
 On error, **4.03** response is returned.
-If verification is successful Fobnail writes all required data into persistent storage, completing the provisioning process.
-If an error occurs while writing into persistent storage **5.01** is returned, payload may contain additional context.
-On success **2.04** response is returned to signify provisioning is complete.
-At this point the Provisioning Context becomes invalid and all subsequent requests to the Provisioning Context will return **4.04**.
+If verification is successful, Fobnail Token writes all required data into persistent storage, completing the provisioning process.
+If an error occurs while writing into persistent storage, **5.00** is returned (the payload may contain additional context).
+On success, **2.04** response is returned to signify provisioning is complete.
+At this point, the Provisioning Context becomes invalid, and all subsequent requests to the Provisioning Context will return **4.04**.

 ### Attestation